walicar/shmup/doc/game_design.md

   - gameplay is the priority of this project, sounds will be added only when the gameplay is finalized
 - Cut down demo time from 5 minutes to 3 minutes
   - with the amount of the content that is planned, 3 minutes is more than enough to experience the game as whole
+- Remove optimized memory usage from stretch goals, currently:
+  - Engine preloads all textures and shaders to be used
+  - Engine statically allocates the entities that will be used

 ## Summary
 SHMUP is a shoot em up bullet hell game, where the player controls a spaceship battling against aliens in outer space having to bob and weave through enemy projectiles to avoid getting hit.
 The focus of this game is to provide a challenging and appealing experience through game mechanics and visual graphics.